bmckimmy-additional/data-analyst-associate-practical-exam-DA501P/README.md

 The dataset contains records of customers for their last full year of the loyalty program.

+## Code and Results

-Here is the link to the Google Collab with all of the code and outputs: https://colab.research.google.com/drive/1mvEa6acDViX5qYk3WSNIva976CYxxNqH#scrollTo=A5oAsgHXA5IV
+Here is the link to the Google Collab workbook with all of the code and outputs: https://colab.research.google.com/drive/1mvEa6acDViX5qYk3WSNIva976CYxxNqH#scrollTo=A5oAsgHXA5IV

+Here is the link to the Google Docs workbook will all of the code and outputs: https://docs.google.com/document/d/1mo_CEblHQ64G71DmP3Oq0VeQswUgmamB81PzgfIpdOo/edit#heading=h.gr77oxxoi859